thomas-cares/hit-the-charts/README.md

 * Modeling the musical qualites of songs charts features in the spotify viral charts 2017-2020
 * Models: K Nearest Neighbours, Decision Tree

-## Analysis 2: Local music taste: Can we model in which country a viral song might perform particularly well
+## Analysis 2: Modeling local success
+Can we model in which country a song has best chances to go viral?

 ## Spotify API provides the following features
 * acousticness: A confidence measure from 0 to 100 of whether the track is acoustic.
 100 represents high confidence the track is acoustic.